 - required because we have a legal duty of data processing, e.g. pursuant to duties of storage under commercial and tax law.

-1.2 Registration for an OMNIACLIQ account / My Account
+1.2 Registration for a YOUGOTRENDS account / My Account

-If you are a new customer registering for an omniacliq.com account (My Account), you must provide the following information about your person:
+If you are a new customer registering for a omniacliq.com account (My Account), you must provide the following information about your person:

 - Form of address